- Where can I find ARE 5.0 study materials?

-Results for all divisions are typically processed within two weeks of your test date.
+Results for all ARE 5.0 divisions are typically processed within 7 days of your test date.
 You’ll receive an email notification once your score has been processed and is available to view in your NCARB Record.
 Learn more about receiving your score.

 ARE 4.0 retired on June 30, 2018.
 If you were testing in ARE 4.0 and haven't completed the exam yet, you'll need to finish testing in ARE 5.0.
 You can see which divisions you need to take by logging in to My NCARB and navigating to the "Exams" tab.

 - When can I start earning experience?

 You can start earning AXP experience after you graduate from high school (or the established equivalent).

 - What tools are available during the exam?